 iOS vs Android

-Android and iOS, as the two most important platforms, have been battling each other for years.
+Android vs iOS, as the two most important platforms, have been battling each other for decades now.

 While Android dominates the market with 72% of the global market share, Apple with only 26%, has a lower but consistent market share.
-Despite this number, there’s never been a real winner, and it’s not only a war between the two operating systems but also between iOS and Android users with the typical debate to know which one is the best…
+Despite this number, there’s never been a real winner; it’s not only a war between the two operating systems, but also between iOS vs Android users, with the typical debate to know which one is the best…

 They both offer similarities but also big differences in their products.

 When choosing new devices for business use, there are many factors to take into consideration.
 This article will help you to make the right decision for your needs and help you weigh up the pros & cons of iOS vs Android.

 Security is the most important factor that you want to look at when comparing iOS vs Android.
 Your phone must be as secure as your company’s computer to ensure your information is kept safe.

 New smartphones from both platforms have fingerprint readers which are great for individuals who want to secure their phone without having to enter a password every time they turn on their phone.
 Latest devices also offer Face ID for even more convenience.